high mix manufacturing

 Manufacturing Cost Reduction

-Xilinx, Inc.
+Harmonic, Inc.

 The key to manufacturing standard cost reduction is to first identify the cost goals based on the pricing forecast and the company's business financial model.
 In other words, manufacturing cost reduction is a top-down process.
 Operations has little control over market pricing and therefore the process has to start with pricing assumptions.
 Then, based on the pricing forecast and the expected margins, goals can be set for manufacturing cost.